Words like unique get overused in national parks. This one earns it.

 Table of Contents

-{This post contains affiliate links.
-As an Amazon Associate I earn from qualifying purchases made from the links on this site, at no extra cost to you.
+{This post contains affiliate links for Amazon, Stay22, Travelpayouts and other programs.
+I earn a small commission from qualifying purchases made from the links on this site, at no extra cost to you.
 Thanks for supporting our family business!}

 Minuteman Missile NHS is the first national park dedicated to telling the story of the Cold War Era.
-More than that, the park actually features a complete Nuclear alert facility.
-The park’s three units include an outstanding visitor center, a high-tech missile launch facility, and a complete underground missile silo.
+More than that, the park actually features a complete nuclear alert facility.

-The Great Plains have long been known as America’s heartland, a place of quiet farms and simple living.
 However, this same area was the front-line of the Cold War for over thirty years.
-An arsenal of intercontinental ballistic missiles stood at constant alert in underground silos located throughout the Great Plains.
+An arsenal of intercontinental ballistic missiles (ICBMs) stood at constant alert in underground silos located throughout the Great Plains.

-The M.A.D.
-World
+The M.A.D. world

 “The Cold War” is the name given for a fifty-year struggle between the United States and The Soviet Union.
 The two countries had radically different views on government and human rights, and tensions began almost immediately after WWII ended.